Psychological Healing

 • Clinical Counsels

-Yet you must be careful that respect for the self (or “self-love”) does not become its own psychological defense—the defense of narcissism—in which you seek your own self-interest at the expense of others.
+Yet it is just as important that respect for the self (or “self-love”) does not become its own psychological defense—the defense of narcissism—in which you seek your own self-interest at the expense of others.

 by Saint Diadochus of Photice

-Therefore, without loving God it’s impossible to love ourselves with anything more than narcissism or our neighbors with anything more than lust.
+Therefore, without loving God it is impossible to love ourselves with anything more than narcissism or our neighbors with anything more than lust.
 Let’s look more closely at what love of self and love of neighbor really entail.

 Self-Love

-To love yourself means two things.
+To love yourself, therefore, means overcoming two self-defeating tendencies.
 Some persons will falter more on one point than the other, so be careful to note the differences between the following two points.

 On the one hand, loving yourself requires that you stop condemning yourself psychologically—to stop believing that God wants to condemn you—and to start accepting that God desires your salvation.
+You may feel like garbage because of the way you were treated in childhood, but in God’s eyes you are not garbage.
+In love, God created you at your conception, and in love He calls you to Him always: “Though father and mother forsake me, the Lord will receive me” (Psalm 27: 10).
 To accept your salvation all you have to do is place yourself in obedience to God, treating your body as a temple of the Holy Spirit and treating your soul with ardent concern for its growth in purity by avoiding the defilement of inner evils:

 From within people, from their hearts, come evil thoughts, unchastity, theft, murder, adultery, greed, malice, deceit, licentiousness, envy, blasphemy, arrogance, folly.
 All these evils come from within and they defile.